Obscurely/NixObscurely/README.md

 * [NixOS Manual](https://nixos.org/manual/nixos/unstable) great resource to get started fast.
 * [NixOS Options](https://search.nixos.org/options) being able to search for an option it's really useful and helped me a ton.
-* [hlissner's dotfiles](https://github.com/hlissner/dotfiles) without this guy's dotfiles I wouldn't have ever switched to NixOS because is has a very steep learning curve (understanding how to setup flakes and home manager with how little resources are available is a nightmare), luckily I found these, which after looking at a lot of other configs they were the perfect fit for me.
+* [hlissner's dotfiles](https://github.com/hlissner/dotfiles) without this guy's dotfiles I wouldn't have ever switched to NixOS because it has a very steep learning curve (understanding how to setup flakes and home manager with how little resources are available is a nightmare), luckily I found these, which after looking at a lot of other configs they were the perfect fit for me.
 I only used them as a very basic base, the structure and for a script or two.
 Most of the config (90%+) is my work, but it wouldn't have been possible without his work.

-## Frequently asked questions (mostly copyed from hlissner's readme file)
+## Frequently asked questions (mostly copied from hlissner's readme file)

 + **Why NixOS?**

   Well, for a few reasons.
-First I have a tendency for formatting and reinstalling my OSes on my main computer quite often which until now has been done by using a very handy set of scripts i wrote for Arch Linux ([ArchObscurely](https://github.com/Obscurely/ArchObscurely)).
+First I have a tendency of formatting and reinstalling my OSes on my main computer quite often which until now has been done by using a very handy set of scripts i wrote for Arch Linux ([ArchObscurely](https://github.com/Obscurely/ArchObscurely)).
 Problem is every so often there would be a problem, changes, or simply random (one time) errors that will take a lot of my time to debug and restart the install.
 By using NixOS this is solved since as long as the flakes aren't updated this will always install.</br>
   Second there is no way, no matter how configured your system is, that at one point you will not find a new useful program, make some changes to your system, and with NixOS this ain't a problem make the changes, rebuild the config, push the changes to your git cloud and done, they are saved.
 When
   I was using Arch I always had to remember to back up my dotfiles, to remember to make the adjusments to the scripts which was just a pain.</br>
-  Third I don't only use a computer, I use a couple and being able to easily have the same config, same software across all of them, easily syncable is must for me.</br>
+  Third I don't only use a computer, I use a couple and being able to easily have the same config, same software across all of them, easily syncable is a must for me.</br>
-  Forth, because of the nature of NixOS and the way you configure it, it makes it more configurable than other distros (imo), while also sort helping you configure it right.</br>
+  Fourth, because of the nature of NixOS and the way you configure it, it makes it more configurable than other distros (imo), while also sort of helping you configure it right.</br>
-  Fifth, being able to go back at a previous configuration in case an update broke something and continue on with my critical (must do now) work, then take the time to fix it is a life changer.
+  Fifth, being able to go back to a previous configuration in case an update broke something and continue on with my critical (must do now) work, then take the time to fix it is a life changer.

 + **Should I use NixOS?**